-They have an amazing three-hour morning agenda that begins with at 8:30 with networking.
+They have an amazing three-hour morning agenda that begins at 8:30 with networking.
 The main program begins at 9:00.
-Topics have included; salary negotiation, image, personal branding, Linkedin and more.
+Topics have included; salary negotiation, image, personal branding, Linkedin, and more.
 Next, hiring companies offer an overview of their respective companies and announce job openings.
 Following the presentations, attendees are invited to visit their tables.
-Volunteers offer a variety of services to job seekers including resume coaches, Linkedin advice and professional headshot photos.
-Also educational institutions are there to help those needing to brush up on or expand their knowledge.
+Volunteers offer a variety of services to job seekers including resume coaches, Linkedin advice, and professional headshot photos.
+Also, educational institutions are there to help those needing to brush up on or expand their knowledge.

-Career Connectors is definitely the HOT SPOT to geteducated, connected and hired for those seeking new career opportunities.And it is all FREE to attendees!I am proud to be a part of their team.—Gloria Petersen
+Career Connectors is the HOT SPOT to geteducated, connected, and hired for those seeking new career opportunities.And it is all FREE to attendees!I am proud to be a part of their team.—Gloria Petersen

-Today, Career Connectors is a non-profit organization which has served over 24,000 people in job transition, is recognized as a major Valley networking group and has garnered attention as far away as the White House.
-The original mission of “helping people with their resumes for free” has grown to serve a newly formed demographic born of the Recession—the midlevel professional who has been displaced.
-Career Connectors access to this unique sector has attracted hiring companies, corporate partners, and city and state placement organizations.
+Career Connectors is a non-profit organization that has served thousands of people in job transition, is recognized as a major Valley networking group, and has garnered attention as far away as the White House.
+The original mission of “helping people with their resumes for free” has grown to serve a newly formed demographic born of the recession—the midlevel professional who has been displaced.
+Career Connector’s access to this unique sector has attracted hiring companies, corporate partners, and city and state placement organizations.
 And always, at the core of Jessica Pierce’s vision is what Career Connectors delivers best for Job Seekers—hope.

 Want to Know more?